‘Skills Bootcamps – part of the Government’s Lifetime Skills Guarantee, helping everyone gain skills for life’.

 The Level 2 Award in Practical Environmental and Conservation Skills aims to:

-- Provide learners with the opportunity to acquire the essential skills, knowledge and understanding required for employment in forestry and related industries, and to enable them to progress to advanced study
+- Provide learners with the opportunity to acquire the essential skills, knowledge and understanding required for employment in forestry and related industries, and enable them to progress to advanced study

 - Provide a stimulating and supportive learning environment for learners to develop their potential contribution to forestry and associated industries

 - Develop underpinning knowledge within the subject area, by promoting and encouraging the development of new techniques and learning activities

 The practical elements of the course are taught offsite in realistic working environments.
 The main component of the course is a Level 2 Award in Practical Environmental and Conservation Skills.

 Whilst undertaking Arboriculture learning learners must understand the inherent physically demanding nature of the course.
 It is therefore important that students inform the college of any relevant long or short-term medical condition to allow appropriate risk assessment to ensure their safety during learning.
 This can be disclosed either on enrolment or raised to your teaching team.
 All information disclosed in this regard will be treated confidentially.

 The course will prepare you practically for the following NPTC units: